BoostyLabs/ultimatedivision/README.md

 docker exec -it db createdb -U postgres ultimatedivision_test
 ```

-**Run the main server.**
+**Run the main server locally.**

-From the web/console directory at the root of the project use this commands to build front end part of project:
+From the root of the project use this commands to create .env file with necessary variables:
 ```
-npm i --force && npm run build
+cp deploy/local/.env.test deploy/local/.env
 ```

+Need to feel variables on the path deploy/local/.env .

 There is a makefile to run the project, you can run it with the command in root of the project:
 ```